Financial Aid

 Andy Rosen, in his article “Students, Colleges Prepare for the Private Loan Slowdown,” further explores this issue in asserting: “Area colleges and students are concerned that it will get harder to bridge the gap between federal financial aid and the total cost of education, as a troubled credit market threatens to make private loans harder to get.”

-Since many lenders are becoming increasingly cautious in regards to student loans, intuitions are striving to prepare students with additional tools and resources to obtain funds for the school.
+Since many lenders are becoming increasingly cautious about student loans, intuitions are striving to prepare students with additional tools and resources to obtain funds for the school.

 This video shares a student's opinion about student loans.